gofore/angular-advanced-training/unidirectional-data-flow/README.md

 ---
 # Exercise
+Create:
+- A feature selector
-Create a feature selector and state selector to select the news and use it in `NewsComponent`
+- A state selector that uses the feature selector and selects the news from the state
+- Subscription in the `NewsComponent` and use the `async` pipe in the template with `*ngFor` to print the news

 ---
 # Testing Reducers